burnsra/dissipate/README.md

 - Access your Chrome extensions [management](chrome://extensions/)
 - Enable developer mode
 - Click Load Unpacked and select the extension folder of this source
-- Enable the extenion with icon next to the address bar
+- Enable the extension with icon next to the address bar

 ## Contributions